TheD2Lab/AdaptLIL/python/Readme.md

+The purpose of using poetry is to "Freeze" the modules here.
+If you need to update the dependencies, you're going to have a bad time.

 Sorry for the mess that is the training of this model.
 Anyways, here is the newsetup for the final design change.
 Architecture: